 Turnover comprises total revenue from market sales of goods or services supplied to third parties.
-Turnover includes all duties and taxes on goods or services with the exception of the VAT invoiced by the unit vis-à-vis its customers and other similar deductible taxes directly linked to turnover.
+Turnover includes all duties and taxes on goods or services except for the VAT invoiced by the unit vis-à-vis its customers and other similar deductible taxes directly linked to turnover.
 Turnover also includes all other charges (for example transport and packaging) passed on to the customer, even if these charges are listed separately in the invoice.
-Reduction in process, rebates and discounts as well as the value of returned packing must be deducted.
-Price reductions, rebates and bonuses conceded later to clients, for example at the end of the year, are not taken into account.
+Reduction in process, rebates, discounts as well as the value of returned packing must be deducted.
+Price reductions, rebates and bonuses conceded later to clients, for example at the end of the year, are not considered.
 Income classified as other operating income, financial income and extraordinary income in company accounts is excluded from turnover.
-Subsidies received from public authorities or the institutions of the European Union are also excluded.
+Subsidies received from public authorities, or the institutions of the European Union are also excluded.

 Name: Turnover index for service activities

 Topic: Wholesale and retail trade and service activities

 Division for Business Cycle Statistics